 Each of Simon’s children, including Eliot, acknowledged and agreed with Simon’s stated decision to leave all of his and Shirley’s wealth to the ten grandchildren.

 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
+Simon never stated any decision referencing Shirleys wealth.
 Eliot states that he never agreed to this and was never provided the documents he was to receive to make a final determination of his interests and what he would be waiving and no agreements were drafted stating what he would be waiving anything at all and defining this transfer of his wealth.
 In fact, waivers by all the children that were sent in May 2012 were not even returned by all parties prior to Simon’s death but were then submitted to the Court fraudulent and forged to make it appear that Simon had them all while alive because his waiver stated he did have them all in April 2012, when he is alleged to have signed waivers that again turned out to be FORGED POST MORTEM AND FRAUDULENTLY NOTARIZED.
-That Eliot’s waiver, that was later FORGED and FRAUDULENTLY NOTARIZED for him too, had an explicit statement that Eliot was only signing the document to relieve Simon’s stress from the Elder Abuse by Theodore and Pamela and was not legally valid until Eliot received all the documents promised to him to make a decision that never came and still have not come as Eliot still has NEVER received accountings of his interests in violation of Probate Rules and Statutes and thus this shows that Eliot did NOT agree other than in principle if Simon were to make the changes he was contemplating and only complete when Eliot was fully informed of what was going on, as Eliot did not even know he was a beneficiary of anything until the day before the meeting.
+That Eliot’s waiver, that was later FORGED and FRAUDULENTLY NOTARIZED for him too, had an explicit statement that Eliot was only signing the document to relieve Simon’s stress from the Elder Abuse by Theodore and Pamela and was not legally valid until Eliot received all the documents promised to him to make a decision that never came and still have not come as Eliot still has NEVER received accountings of his interests in violation of Probate Rules and Statutes and thus this shows that Eliot did NOT agree other than in principle if Simon were to make the changes he was contemplating and only complete when Eliot was fully informed of what was going on, as Eliot did not even know he was a beneficiary of anything until the day before or of? the meeting.

 Despite Simon L. Bernstein’s stated intentions and his actual exercise of his Special Power through his Will, the Trustee presently is uncertain whether to distribute assets in favor of ten or only six grandchildren, or otherwise.